IX.A. General Information

 Requests are processed within the guidelines of the American Library Association Interlibrary Loan Code and US copyright legislation.

-Special Collections' manuscripts and archives contain a diverse selection of materials which span several centuries and continents and include photographs, correspondence, theater prompt book and scene designs that document the life and career of Max Reinhardt; photographs, family and business correspondence, and records from Edwin A. Link and the various Link enterprises; records and photographs of the Anitec Corporation; and papers of prominent local individuals and families including the Rose Family, David Bernstein and Lamont Montgomery Bowers, the former personal secretary to John D. Rockefeller.
+Special Collections' manuscripts and archives contain a diverse selection of materials which span several centuries and continents and include photographs, correspondence, theater prompt book and scene designs that document the life and career of Max Reinhardt; photographs, family and business correspondence, and records from Edwin A. Link and the various Link enterprises; 17 distinct Civil War collections; and papers of prominent local individuals and families including the Rose Family, David Bernstein and Lamont Montgomery Bowers, the former personal secretary to John D. Rockefeller.

 The Frances R. Conole Archive of Recorded Sound was donated by a former member of the library staff, Philip Conole, who developed his collection to document the history of recorded performance, especially opera.

-The University Archives include campus publications; records from administrative and academic offices; books written, edited or translated by faculty; and recordings or videos of campus events.
+The University Archives include campus publications; photographs; records from administrative and academic offices; books written, edited or translated by faculty; and recordings and videos of campus events.

-Most of the materials in Special Collections can be located in the Libraries' online catalog , and finding aids for a number of the archival collections are available on the Special Collections web page.
+Much of the materials in Special Collections can be located in the Libraries' online catalog , and finding aids for a number of the collections are available on the Special Collections web page.
 For more information, see http://library.binghamton.edu/specialcollections.

 The Binghamton University Libraries maintain a variety of memberships that extend access to research materials and services.